 But there's a big difference between not knowing a product is defective and knowing that a product is defective but putting it on the market anyway.

 The latter is criminal behavior that can result in lawsuits and prison time, and there's no insurance that covers criminal activity or allegations.
 So long as there's evidence that you knew about the defective goods and sold them anyway, your coverage is voided.
 As Insurance Journal notes, in the Peanut Corporation case, investigators found evidence (in emails and records of the actual lab results) that the managers and owner knew about the salmonella contamination before they distributed the products.

 Prioritize quality control to limit product liability exposure

 Because faulty products can often be a matter of life and death, you must comply with federal and state regulations and strictly monitor quality to minimize your liability exposure and avoid criminal charges.
 Be sure to:

 Remember, even when you comply with laws and take every action to ensure the safety of the product you make, distribute, or sell, you can still be held accountable for injuries it causes.
-Be sure to add Product Liability coverage to your insurance plan as a failsafe.
-To learn more about this policy, read "What Is Product Liability Insurance?" and "Cutting Costs on General Liability Insurance: When You Need Product Liability Coverage."
+Be sure to add product liability coverage to your insurance plan as a failsafe.
+To learn more about this policy, read "What is product liability insurance?"